TCFD

 Scope 2 Emissions Performance

-• Significant decline in Scope 2 emissions due to providers utilizing more renewable energy sources for electricity such as wind and solar
+- While Scope 2 MWh increased year on year, overall CO2eMT declined due to providers utilizing more renewable energy sources for electricity such as wind and solar